PBFDOT Header

 Juanita Avenue east of US 1 is to open to motorists.
 The new traffic signal at the intersection of Juanita Avenue and US 1 is activated.

-SR A1A between Old Dixie Highway to just west of the draw bridge will have two eastbound lane closed, 7 a.m. to 5 p.m., Monday through Friday, through Friday, April 25, for roadway reconstruction.
+SR A1A between Old Dixie Highway to just west of the draw bridge will have one eastbound lane closed, 7 a.m. to 5 p.m., Monday through Friday, through Friday, April 25, for roadway reconstruction.

-SR A1A between the North Causeway Island Park Entrance and Harbortown Drive will have one westbound lane closed, 9 a.m. to 5 p.m., Monday through Friday, through Friday, Jan.
-24, for bridge deck maintenance.
+SR A1A between the North Causeway Island Park Entrance and Harbortown Drive will have one westbound lane closed, 9 a.m. to 5 p.m., Monday through Friday, through Friday, April 25, for bridge deck maintenance.
 A flagging operation will be in place to maintain local traffic.

-SR A1A from just west of Little Jim Bridge to the existing North Causeway Bridge will have one westbound lane closed, 9 a.m. to 4:30 p.m., Monday through Friday, through Friday, Jan.
-24, for roadway work.
+SR A1A from just west of Little Jim Bridge to the existing North Causeway Bridge will have one westbound lane closed, 9 a.m. to 4:30 p.m., Monday through Friday, through Friday, April 25, for roadway work.
 A flagging operation will be in place to maintain local traffic.

-Old Dixie Highway between Sunny Lane and SR A1A will have one lane in either direction closed, 9 a.m. to 5 p.m., Monday through Friday, through Friday, Jan.
-24, for roadway reconstruction.
+Old Dixie Highway between Sunny Lane and SR A1A will have one lane in either direction closed, 9 a.m. to 5 p.m., Monday through Friday, through Friday, April 25, for roadway reconstruction.
 A flagging operation will be in place to maintain local traffic.

-Old Dixie Highway between SR A1A and 200 feet north of Juanita Avenue will have one lane intermittently closed, 7 a.m. to 5 p.m., Monday through Friday, through Friday, Jan.
-24, for solar flashing stop sign installation and rumble strip installation.
+Old Dixie Highway between SR A1A and 200 feet north of Juanita Avenue will have one lane intermittently closed, 7 a.m. to 5 p.m., Monday through Friday, through Friday, April 25, for solar flashing stop sign installation and rumble strip installation.
 A flagging operation will be in place to maintain local traffic.

 Savannas Preserve State Park SUN Trail Improvements Project, from Walton Road to Kitterman Road